michaelgwelch/loominate.net/_posts/2012-03-13-brainmess.md

 **It doesn't convey any design.** What do I mean by that?
 It's not obvious what the different components of the solution are.
 There are at least 4 components that I normally call out in a more verbose solution: Tape, Program, Input, Output.
 They are all in this solution, but they are all thrown together and their relationships (if any) to one another are not clear.

-Related to this we have &#8220;data clumps&#8221;.
+Related to this we have "data clumps".
 The `tape` and `tc` variables are always used together.
 But they are never used with other variables.
 Same with `program` and `pc`.
 (Hint: It's almost as if they should be their own objects).

 **Not unit testable.** How do you test this?
 Well, you can do like I did and run some scripts thru it.
 I actually did pretty good.
 I wrote this version from scratch with only one defect in it (as far as I know &#8211; since it's not unit testable).
 The problem with running scripts is that they may not exercise every scenario.
-For example, can I guarantee that after a &#8220;Test and Jump Backward&#8221; instruction that the program counter is currently pointing at the matching &#8216;[&#8216; character?
+For example, can I guarantee that after a "Test and Jump Backward" instruction that the program counter is currently pointing at the matching &#8216;[&#8216; character?
 Can I guarantee that nested loops work correctly?

 What we often want to do is test the individual components in a controlled environment with a series of automated unit tests.
 There are several issues when it comes time to try to write unit tests for this.
 As stated before the components are not isolated.
-The are all linked together and there are no &#8220;access points&#8221;.
+The are all linked together and there are no "access points".
 In addition, this program is hard-coded to the console for I/O so we can't even control the unit test environment without manually watching the tests run.

 How do we test the logic of our jump instructions?
 That code is really the only code that isn't completely trivial.
 But it's embedded within our `Run` method where we can't get at it to write unit tests.